 My name is Amy Nielsen.
-I am happily married to a super nice Canadian and have four children ranging in age 3-30.
-Yes you read that right!
+I am happily married to a super nice Canadian and have four children ranging in age 4-31.
+Yes, you read that right!

 My oldest three children grew up hitting their developmental milestones on time.
 Danielle is an Elder Law Attorney.
-Olivia is an up and coming YouTuber and Interior Design student.
-Trent is a senior in high school with plans to go to college for Business.
+Olivia is an up and coming YouTuber and interior design student.
+Trent is a college student planning to major in business.

 While they were growing up, I was a teacher.
 I loved teaching!
 But after I got pregnant with my youngest son, Barclay, I was ready to be a stay at home mom.
 Little did I know what a great decision that would turn out to be.